Scenario: A web API that calls web APIs

-Learn all you need to build a web API that calls web APIs.
+Learn what you need to know to build a web API that calls web APIs.

-This scenario, protected web API that calls web APIs, builds on top of the "Protect a web API" scenario.
-To learn more about this foundational scenario, see Protected Web API - Scenario first.
+This scenario, in which a protected web API calls web APIs, builds on top of the "Protect a web API" scenario.
+To learn more about this foundational scenario, see Scenario: Protected web API.

-- A client (web, desktop, mobile, or single-page application) - not represented on the diagram below - calls a protected web API and provides a JWT bearer token in its "Authorization" Http header.
+- A web, desktop, mobile, or single-page application client (not represented in the accompanying diagram) calls a protected web API and provides a JSON Web Token (JWT) bearer token in its "Authorization" HTTP header.

-- The protected web API validates the token and uses the MSAL
+- The protected web API validates the token and uses the Microsoft Authentication Library (MSAL)

-AcquireTokenOnBehalfOfmethod to request (from Azure AD) another token so that it can, itself, call a second web API (named the downstream web API) on behalf of the user.
+AcquireTokenOnBehalfOfmethod to request another token from Azure Active Directory (Azure AD) so that the protected web API can call a second web API, or downstream web API, on behalf of the user.

-- The protected web API uses this token to call a downstream API.
-It can also call
+- The protected web API can also call

-AcquireTokenSilentlater to request tokens for other downstream APIs (but still on behalf of the same user).
+AcquireTokenSilentlater to request tokens for other downstream APIs on behalf of the same user.

 AcquireTokenSilentrefreshes the token when needed.

-The part of app registration related to the API permissions is classical.
-The application configuration involves using the OAuth 2.0 on-behalf-of flow to exchange the JWT bearer token against a token for a downstream API.
-This token is added to the token cache, where it's available in the web API's controllers, and can acquire a token silently to call downstream APIs.
+The app registration part that's related to API permissions is classical.
+The app configuration involves using the OAuth 2.0 On-Behalf-Of flow to exchange the JWT bearer token against a token for a downstream API.
+This token is added to the token cache, where it's available in the web API's controllers, and it can then acquire a token silently to call downstream APIs.